Peter E. Doyne, Member

 Judge Doyne was graduated from Lafayette College, cum laude, and received his J.D. from Rutgers School of Law, Newark.
 He is a member of the New Jersey and New York Bars.
 Judge Doyne served as President of the Morris Pashman American Inn of Court for nine years and is a member of the New Jersey Fellows of the American Bar Foundation.
 He was the recipient from Lafayette College of the William G. Wilson Distinguished Service Award.

-Governor Murphy recently appointed Judge Doyne to the Judicial Advisory Panel, otherwise consisting solely of the current and former New Jersey Supreme Court Justices and Bar Presidents, for evaluating candidates for judgeships.
+Governor Murphy appointed Judge Doyne to the Judicial Advisory Panel in 2018, otherwise consisting solely of the current and former New Jersey Supreme Court Justices and Bar Presidents, for evaluating candidates for judgeships.
 While serving in the Judiciary, Judge Doyne received appointments to a number of Supreme Court committees, including the Supreme Court Working Group on Business Litigation, for which he served as the Chair, and the Supreme Court Ad Hoc Committee on the Code of Judicial Conduct.

 Areas Of Practice